saikat-says-cool/judgi/API_SUMMARY.md

 *   **Markdown Rendering**: `react-markdown` with `remark-gfm` is used to render Markdown content in chat messages and AI assistant responses, ensuring rich text display.
 *   **Accessibility**: `aria-label` attributes have been added to all icon-only buttons across the application for improved screen reader support.
 *   **Code Maintainability**: The `parseAIResponse` function has been refactored into a shared utility (`src/utils/aiResponseParser.ts`) to centralize AI response parsing logic, improving code maintainability and scalability.
+*   **Voice Input**: Integrated a `VoiceRecorder` component into chat input fields, allowing users to record audio, see a visual audio level, and transcribe it into the input box using AssemblyAI's REST API.

 This summary highlights the key technical components and their interactions, forming the foundation of the JudgiAI application.